Neurothemis terminata

-Neurothemis terminata is a species of dragonfly in family Libellulidae.
-Neurothemis terminata is a widespread and often common species which can occur in man-made habitats, from Peninsular Malaysia and Japan to the Lesser Sundas in Indonesia.
+The red-winged dragonfly (Neurothemis terminata) is a species of dragonfly in family Libellulidae.
+Neurothemis terminata is a widespread and often common species which can occur in man-made habitats, from Peninsular Malaysia, the Philippines and Japan to the Lesser Sundas in Indonesia.

 Male N. terminata have red colour on its body and wings, while the female have yellowish colour.
 The adult has 8-11 cm body length.

+Entomologists recorded a eight-legged dragonfly, Red-winged dragonfly (Neurothemis terminata) for the first time in the Pilibhit tiger reserve area in Uttar Pradesh, India.